 $ sudo ip link set [INTERFACE] up

-Use airmon-ng command to set monitor mode in Linux
+Use airmon-ng Command to Set Monitor Mode in Linux

-Alternatively, you can use the airmon-ng command to set monitor mode in case the above method didn’t work for you.
-Airmon-ng is equally capable of putting wireless network adapters into monitor mode from managed mode or vice-versa.
+Airmon-ng is equally capable of putting wireless network adapters into monitor mode from managed mode or vice versa.

 $ sudo apt install aircrack-ng